Visitors to Sebastopol have numerous ways to pick up fresh-off-the-farm produce and products.

 Produce and Artisanal Product Stands

 Andy’s Produce Market: The largest open-air fresh farm produce market in Northern California, Andy’s is able to obtain many items from local farmers who only produce small amounts.
 During the summer, fruits like berries and apples come right from farms near the market.
-Andy's old-fashioned fruit stand appeal also offers a complete selection of organic and gourmet foods.
+This old-fashioned fruit stand also offers a complete selection of organic and gourmet foods.

 1691 Gravenstein Highway N., Sebastopol, 707-823-8661.
 More info: andysproduce.com.